-Mr. Hooper agreed that IMUG's proposal to implement an MSP is worth further investigation; however, this is a program that would need substantial discussion amongst NIPSCO and the interested parties.
-He stated that NIPSCO is willing to work collaboratively with IMUG to discuss the MSP and determine if such a program may fit into its existing generation portfolio.
-He stated that while he agrees with Mr. Sommer that an MSP could prove beneficial to many stakeholders; it is simply an idea that needs further vetting to ensure the appropriate parties are engaged and all aspects are thoroughly understood.
+Mr. Hooper agreed that IMUG's proposal to implement an MSP is worth further investigation.
+He stated, however, this is a program that would need substantial discussion amongst NIPSCO and interested parties.
+He explained that NIPSCO is willing to work collaboratively with IMUG to discuss the MSP and determine if such a program may fit into its existing generation portfolio.
+He stated that while he agrees with Mr. Sommer that an MSP could prove beneficial to many stakeholders, it is simply an idea that needs further vetting to ensure the appropriate parties are engaged and all aspects are thoroughly understood.

 B. Mr. Kelly.
-Mr. Kelly stated that while Rate 830 is designed to provide service for NIPSCO's next largest group of large industrial customers after Rate 831, the rate as proposed is structured for a higher load factor profile.
+Mr. Kelly stated that while Rate 830 is designed to provide service for NIPSCO's next largest group of industrial customers after Rate 831, the proposed rate is structured for a higher load factor profile.
 For the lower load factor customers within the rate design, it is likely that their increases would be higher than if the original designs of Rate 732 and 733 had been preserved.
 Mr. Kelly agreed with Mr. Phillips' recommendation that Rate 830 should be redesigned into two rates similar to the existing Rates 732 and 733.
-He testified NIPSCO is offering proposed Rates 832 and 833 which are designed as low load factor and high load factor rates similar to existing Rates 732 and 733.
-He explained that like the original Rate 830 proposed design, both of these proposed rates also include provisions for back-up, maintenance and temporary service.
+He testified NIPSCO is offering proposed Rates 832 and 833, which are designed as low load factor and high load factor rates similar to Rates 732 and 733.
+He explained that like the original Rate 830 proposed design, these proposed rates also include provisions for Back-Up, Maintenance, and Temporary Service.